duglin/helloworld/README.md

 }]
 ```

-This will replace the service's `spec` section, which has `runLatest` property
+This will replace the service's `spec` section, which has `runLatest` property,
 with a `release` instead.
 This type of Service configuration sets up a
 rolling upgrade mechanism.
 Notice in the `revisions` property we list
 two revision names, 00003 and 00002.
 The first one in the list indicates